Myrmecocystus mexicanus: Nest location

-Founding queens appear to prefer place their nests on top of ridges and mesas.
+Founding queens appear to prefer to place their nests on top of ridges and mesas.

 The nest entrances are typically located out in the open, and the colonies will move their entrances if their original entrance hole (tumulus) becomes shaded.
 M. mexicanus are nocturnal foragers and prefer lower temperatures between 15 and 20 C. Therefore, it may be critical for them to have uncovered entrances so that the soil can cool off quickly after sunset and allow them to forage sooner.

 In a study conducted by Cole, Haight & Wiernasz (2001), M. mexicanus nests have been observed to be closely associated with nests of Pogonomyrmex occidentalis (harvester ants).
 M. mexicanus feeds on dead and nearly dead P. occidentalis workers, accounting for this close association.
 Of the 145 food items collected by M. mexicanus workers, 110 items were dead P. occidentalis workers and two were living workers.
 Nests of M. mexicanus on average were spaced 5–10 meters away from P. occidentalis nests, but a decent fraction of nests were found closer than 3 meters away.